 Allergies

 Allergies can also aggravate your sinus cavities and lead to swelling.
-If you experience seasonal allergies, then you might get more eyebrow headaches during pollen season in spring or fall.
+If you experience seasonal allergies, then you might get more frequent headaches in your eyebrows during the pollen season in spring or fall.
 When you experience a lot of congestion due to allergies, it can put pressure on your sinus cavities located behind your eyes and nose.
+The pressure from blocked nasal passages can cause a dull, aching headache.
+Treating the allergic response with antihistamines or nasal sprays can often alleviate these symptoms and reduce the frequency of allergy-related headaches.

 Health Conditions

-Certain health conditions may also have eyebrow headaches as a possible symptom.
+Certain health conditions may also have brow pain and headache as possible symptoms.
 Glaucoma is one example of a health condition that affects your eyes and can cause painful headaches behind your eyebrows.
 Temporal arteritis is another health condition that refers to inflammation of the arteries in your head.
 This can cause headache pain around your eyes and temples.

 Types of Headaches with Pain Between the Eyebrows